chrisguest75/shell_examples/24_finding_files/README.md

 # README.md
-A few examples on using shell to find files
+A few examples on using shell cmd to find files

 ## ls
 ls - list directory contents